Kaushikjas10/Liquefaction-XGBoost-SHAP-Jas-Dodagoudar/README.md

 Boulanger, R.W., and I.M.
 Idriss.
 2014.
 Evaluating the Potential for Liquefaction or Cyclic Failure of Silts and Clays, Report No.: UCD/CGM-04/01, Center for Geotechnical Modeling, Department of Civil and Environmental Engg., University of California, Davis, USA.

 Boulanger, R. W., and I. M. Idriss.
 2016.
 Liquefaction susceptibility criteria for silts and clays.
 J. Geotech.
 Geoenviron.
 Eng.
 132(11):1413–1426. https://doi.org/10.1061/(ASCE)1090-0241(2006)132:11(1413).

+# Release notes:
+## Update 28-03-2024:
+The final version of the hands-on demonstration of the developed model is uploaded: Implement_CPT_MODEL_KJGRD_SDEE_v1.1.ipynb.